Clinical Neurophysiology Fellowship

 Director, Clinical Neurophysiology Fellowship Program

 Our Clinical Neurophysiology program is an ACGME-accredited program.
-We offer two funded positions for a one year ACGME-approved fellowship beginning July 1st.
-While both fellows are eligible for certification by the American Board of Psychiatry and Neurology, with added qualifications in clinical neurophysiology, one fellow would be dedicated to the EMG/Neuromuscular track and one to the Epilepsy/EEG track.
-Interested fellows have the option for additional second year of fellowship dedicated to research at MedStar Georgetown University Hospital.
+We offer two funded positions for a one-year ACGME-accredited fellowship beginning in July.
+Both fellows are eligible for board certification in Clinical Neurophysiology by the American Board of Psychiatry and Neurology.
+One fellow is dedicated to the EMG/Neuromuscular track and one to the EEG/Epilepsy track.
+Interested fellows have the option for an additional second year of fellowship dedicated to research at MedStar Georgetown University Hospital.

-This track provides a broad didactic and clinical exposure to a variety of neurophysiologic techniques with an emphasis on EEG.
-There is in-depth exposure to adult EEG, as well as some exposure to neonatal and pediatric EEG.
-There is extensive exposure to routine and video EEG monitoring, including long-term studies, intracranial depth and grid recording, electrocorticography, and ambulatory EEG.
-Additionally, there would be some exposue to routine intraoperative evoked potentials (EPs).
-The medical and surgical management of epilepsy are covered in weekly clinics.
-There is opportunity for elective time in intraoperative monitoring, EMG, and sleep disorders.
+This track focuses on the diagnosis and management of Epilepsy patients, as well as routine and special electroencephalography (EEG) techniques.
+Fellows are provided with in-depth exposure to adult EEG and gain experience in neonatal and pediatric EEG.
+There is extensive exposure to routine and video EEG monitoring, including long-term studies, intracranial depth and grid electrode recording, and electrocorticography.
+Additionally, there is some exposure to intraoperative evoked potentials (EPs).
+The medical and surgical management of Epilepsy are covered in weekly clinics.
+Fellows have the opportunity for elective time in intraoperative monitoring (IOM), EMG, and sleep disorders.
 Advanced neuroimaging, including PET and functional MRI are available for seizure focus localization and functional mapping.
 Completion of a research project is expected of all fellows.

 Learn more about the EEG/Epilepsy track.